tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 This challenge would require one of two things, neither of which seems acceptable.
 One, find a special, initial value, which could mean "not initialized", and which would have to be checked-for every time a variable was referenced.
 That has two problems.
 A, nil/None are valid literal values that a variable could be given by assignment, and there is no "out of band" value that could be given to a variable to say "I'm not initialized".
 Every other possible value might arise in normal execution.
 And B, checking for "not initialized" every time a variable is fetched would be a bad performance hit, especially when the overwhelming majority of checks would find nothing.

 The second way would be to keep a separate list of variable names that have been declared (`var some_name;`) but not yet assigned a value.
-Don't file them in the dictionary with the initialized names.
+Don't file them in the dictionary with the initialized names; file the names in, let us call it `limbo`.
 Then, when code refers to a name, and it isn't found, the only change is to have to decide which of two error messages to give.
-If the missing name is in the list of declared but not initialized names, say "uninitialized variable x"; otherwise say "undefined variable x".
+If the missing name is in `limbo`, say "uninitialized variable x"; otherwise say "undefined variable x".

 (Incidentally, Python does this.
 I ran into it by accident the other day: an error message "variable x referenced before assignment".
 It can only come up in some very odd circumstances.)

 That approach needs a bunch of extra code in the Environment, messing up a particularly clean implementation of mine.
-It is not a performance hit, however.
-All references and most assignments would be unaffected.
+It is not a performance hit; all references and most assignments would be unaffected.
 Only when assigning to a variable for the very first time, it would not be found in the dictionary; then you have to look it up in the other list and create it.
+However, thinking further -- there would have to be a limbo at each level of scope.
+If user code is trying to reference `x` in a local scope, is the error that the user did not declare `x` in this scope, or that she did not initialize the `x` that might be in limbo in a more global scope?

 I could do this, now I've thought it through, but I choose not to.
+It's a bunch of code with not clear benefit and some ambiguity.